Prospective Student Information

 Southern Scholars is an interdisciplinary honors program at Southern Adventist University.
 Southern Scholars students pursue a rigorous and rewarding curriculum of religion, science, and humanities.
-They also complete three Honors Seminar (exploring research, creativity, belief, and doubt) and a senior project—a significant work of research or creativity within the student's major.
-But Southern Scholars is not simply a curriculum; it is opportunities to enhance your education through participation in events planned for inquisitive people.
+Students complete four Honors Seminars that focus on critical thinking, research, creativity, belief, and doubt, and a Senior Research Project, which give students an opportunity to produce a significant work of research or creativity within their major.
+Southern Scholars, however, is not simply a curriculum: the program provides opportunities to enhance one’s education through participation in exciting and innovative events planned for inquisitive people.

-Southern Scholars also receive special recognition at graduation, along with an honors medallion.
-Accomplishments as a Southern Scholar will be a permanent part of a student's academic transcript, a real advantage when pursuing advanced education.
-Past Southern Scholars have gone on to medical school, pastoral work, law school, and graduate work in other fields at such institutions as the University of Chicago, Emory, Loma Linda, and Duke University.
+Southern Scholars receive special recognition at graduation, along with an honors medallion.
+Accomplishments as a Southern Scholar will be a permanent part of a student's academic transcript, which is a strong advantage when pursuing advanced education.
+Past Southern Scholars have gone on to medical school, pastoral work, law school, and graduate work in other fields at premier institutions such as the University of Chicago, Emory, Loma Linda, and Duke University.

 - a cumulative high school GPA of 3.7 or higher